mhofer117/ispconfig-ddns-module/README.md

 chown -h ispconfig:ispconfig /usr/local/ispconfig/interface/web/nic
 ````

+## Update
+If you pulled the module to your server with git, use `git pull`, otherwise download the latest release and override all existing files.
+After that, re-run the commands from the installation steps to fix permissions / symlinks.

 ## Uninstall
 - Remove module database table ``DROP TABLE IF EXISTS `ddns_token`;``
 - Delete all module files and related symlinks